-A miscarriage is the loss of a baby before the 24th week of pregnancy.
+A miscarriage is the loss of a baby during the first 23 weeks of pregnancy.

 According to the baby charity, Tommy’s, as many as 50% of all pregnancies end in miscarriage -- most often before a woman misses a menstrual period or even knows she is pregnant.
 About 15% of recognised pregnancies will end in a miscarriage.